OneWorldHackathon/owh-website/src/pages/team/aiden-watt.md

 linkedinurl: ''
 weight: 2
 ---
-Aiden is a Partner at Hotfoot Design.
+Aidan is a Partner at Hotfoot Design.